unm-historiography/metahistory/essays/thematic/bibleVscience.md

   source-url="https://flchistory281groupc.wordpress.com/2018/03/05/the-scopes-trial/"
 %}

-Without going into too much detail, the **big bang theory** is based on a sudden appearance of organisms that, over long periods of time, have evolved into life forms which resulted in mankind.
+### Big Bang Theory

+While Darwin's Theory of Evolution tried to fill in blanks of where humans came from science needed a answer for the where the Earth and the galaxy came from, enter the **big bang theory**.
+This theory is based on a random cosmic explosion of a subatomic ball that hurled matter and energy in different directions.
+Over long period of time, projected 10 billion years, the matter and energy evolved into stars, galaxies, and planets.
 Those on the Bible side of things would counter that the event science claims the big bang, was actually God creating the earth from nothing.
-The adaptation that we have seen over the years is part of His **intelligent design**.
-Science would then counter, by pointing out flaws in the proposed intelligent design; such as the jaw seemingly not designed to adequately fit all of the human adult teeth, and hence requires the removal of ones wisdom teeth.
+This is just the start of the disagreement.

 ### AGE IS MORE THAN JUST A NUMBER